The Annals of Frontier and Exploratory Science

 where

-"It was shown elsewhere (e.g. Kushch, 1985; Sangani and Lu, 1987) that in this case the tensor $\widehat{E}$ has a sense of the average strain tensor of the composite, i.e.
+"It was shown elsewhere (e.g. Kushch, 1985; Sangani and Lu, 1987) that in this

-where MATH and $V$ is the representative volume of the composite.
+where and is the representative volume of the composite.
 Taking into account eqns (5) and (6), the periodicity unit (Fig. 1) may be chosen as a representative volume.
 Also it follows from eqn (6) that the satisfaction of contact conditions (4) for the particles with centers lying inside the structure cell means their equal satisfaction for the rest of inclusions in a medium.

 Thus, the problem here is to construct the solution of eqn (2) satisfying the periodicity conditions (5) and (6), and the interfacial conditions (4). "

-Our comments: Author uses the known from HSP-VAT term here - "representative volume", and the statement that the remote constant strain tensor $E_{ij}$ is equal to the nonlocal averaged two-phase strain value.
+Our comments: Author uses the known from HSP-VAT term here - "representative volume", and the statement that the remote constant strain tensor is equal to the nonlocal averaged two-phase strain value.
 That might be as well, but only if the nonlocal averaged two-phase strain is derived and formed correctly, that is not the case for this author treatment.
 Meanwhile, in the further deliberations one would learn that the assigned strain greatly helped to make the pseudo-averaging over the total medium, which is the real reason to assign the macroscopic strain tensor.
 And that is also leads to the open box of errors we spoke above.

 In page 1356 one can find the method of analytical solution: